-Maisto is one of the most popular brand for model cars.
-Its Rock Crawler remote control car has over 2000 plus reviews on Amazon and most of them are positive.
+Maisto is one of the most popular brand of RC cars.
+The Rock Crawler remote control car has over 2000 plus reviews on Amazon and most of them are positive thus making this model one of the best RC cars available.
 The main features of this car is that it delivers a power packed performance and has two motors, low gears and TPE tires.

-Lamborghini Veneno RC Car has been introduced recently but has become extremely popular due to its sleek design and fully functioning modes of moving reverse, forward, stop, left and right in a quick motion.
+Its not been long since Lamborghini Veneno RC Car has been introduced but it has become extremely popular in a smaller amount of time.
+It is probably due to its sleek design and fully functioning modes of moving reverse, forward, stop, left and right in a quick motion.
 The glowing head and rear lights are another advantage.

 Open Door Ferrari Laferrari is a 1/14 scale remote control car.
 It comes in a ready to run (RTR) format.
 It is officially licensed and can move in any direction in a quick motion.
 The headlights are in a working condition and even the doors of this car can be opened.

 Traxxas Rustler is waterproof and therefore can survive any wet conditions.
-Its sleek design is further complimented by its powerful performance.
-It can achieve a speed of 35 mph and runs on a 2.4 GHz radio system.
+Traxxas is known to make best RC cars in the market with sleek design and powerful performance.
+This car can achieve a speed of 35 mph and runs on a 2.4 GHz radio system.
 Its high durability and strength can make this car run all day without any kind of struggle.